jxpsert/portfolio/README.md

 # jasperplatenburg.nl

 my portfolio.
-contains my jobs, school and a personal description
+contains an overview of my former and current jobs, education, and projects basic HTML/CSS/JS site so it can be hosted with GitHub Pages